Blog Post

 The end goal of digital forensics is to gather and preserve evidence to aid in prosecuting cybercrime, should the culprits behind an attack face criminal charges.

 Like any forensic investigation, speed is critical, especially if an attack is ongoing.
-Acting fast can help stop active cyber incidents and reduce the overall damage to a victim organization.
+Acting fast can help stop in-progress security incidents and reduce overall damage to the victim organization.

-Computers, networks, and devices are continuously producing data that may be crucial to an investigation, even while sitting idle.
-Over time, the risk that this data is deleted, overwritten, or otherwise altered increases.
+Computers, networks, and devices continuously produce data that could potentially be crucial to an investigation, even while sitting idle.
+Over time, the risk that this data is deleted, overwritten, edited, or otherwise maliciously altered increases.

-Many forensic artifacts are highly dependent on the state of a computer in the immediate aftermath of an incident.
-Forensic investigators need to move quickly to ensure they capture all this information before it's lost.
+Many forensic artifacts depend highly on the state of a computer in the immediate aftermath of an incident.
+Forensic investigators must move quickly to ensure they capture all this information before it's lost or unrecoverable.

 Get this cheat sheet to learn the key indicators of email, mobile device, and host or server compromises, and what to do if you've been compromised.

-Incident response (IR) is a set of activities a business engages in during a cybersecurity incident.
-For the purposes of IR, a cyber incident can be defined as any event that compromises information confidentiality, integrity, and/or availability—core principles of information security that are often referred to as the “CIA triad.”
+Incident response (IR), on the other hand, is a set of activities carried out during a cybersecurity incident.
+For this purpose, a cyber incident can be defined as any event that compromises information confidentiality, integrity, or availability—core principles of information security often referred to as the “CIA triad.”

 IR activities are typically informed by an IR plan designed to get IT infrastructure back up and running as quickly as possible while mitigating the overall damage of an incident.